tams89/myfirstreactapp/README.md

 Searching for restaurents based on location and sortable by three categories.

 ## Future Work:
-Improve general styling at layout.
+- Improve general styling at layout.
 Especially of the cards.
+- Fix setSelectedCard() in Business.jsx
+- Fix rendering of images on the business cards.

 ## Available Scripts